To contact us by phone please call the Bossier Tennis Center at: 318-213-2108

 Asbury United Methodist Church completed the 60th Fuller House next door to Emily Build in the Scott-Dickerson neighborhood.
 This Katy Build home was built in honor of Joe and Jean Elgin, called the Joe and Jean House and was dedicated to the Watley family in March of 2020.

-These builds would not be possible without the assistance of sponsors, friends and funds raised from our Katy Build Tennis weekend.
+These builds would not be possible without the assistance of sponsors, friends, and funds raised from our Katy Build Tennis weekend.
+Since 2015, Katy Build supporters, sponsors, and players have contributed over $340,000 for home builds in honor and memory of Katy, Emily, and Molly.